pensjonatus/flash-fiction/blog/no-damsel-in-distress.md

 ---
-title: 'No Damsel In Distress'
+title: No Damsel In Distress
 date: '2013-05-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I had to press my contacts real hard before I got it.
 And by real hard I mean